 - Identify personal views and meaning of families.

-- Recognize family-centered practice as a key component of early childhood education.
+- Recognize family-centered practice as a key component of school-age programs.

-- Examine individual family systems in which infants and toddlers grow and develop.
+- Examine individual family systems in which school-age children learn and develop.

 - Recognize the diversity of families.